 “It’s a horrible experience, applying for a checking account on a mobile device,” Carter told the Credit Union Times.
 “There’s a lot of abandonment — at least 25%, some institutions report over 50%.”

-Carter is alluding to a study from Javelin Strategy & Research that found high abandonment rates with the current online and mobile account opening options financial institutions are using today.
-Javelin says 88.5 million Americans attempted to open an account online or with a mobile device in the past 12 months.
+Carter is alluding to a study that found high abandonment rates with the current online and mobile account opening options financial institutions are using today.
+The report found that 88.5 million Americans attempted to open an account online or with a mobile device in the past 12 months.
 20% of those were applications for checking or savings accounts via smartphones and tablet devices.
 One quarter of all checking account applicants did not successfully complete the process.

 “A picture is worth a thousand keystrokes,” Carter muses.
 “That’s how Mobile Photo Account Opening solves a real consumer pain point.”